 Introducing new birds or translocating existing populations in the UK are both valid options to help secure the long-term future of capercaillie in the UK but only if we can be confident that the original reasons for decline won’t simply wipe the birds out again.
-Whilst we can’t be sure this won’t happen it would currently be irresponsible to introduce more birds to the UK.

 The village was chosen due to the local capercaillie population, the popularity of the village with visitors and the diversity of residents.

 The presence of capercaillie around Carrbridge has been public knowledge for many years and protecting the birds from disturbance particularly during lek season remains a challenge as a minority of bird watchers continue to visit known lek sites around the village.
 Capercaillie are a protected species making it illegal to intentionally or recklessly disturb the birds during lek season.
 The project's Community Ranger has therefore been maintaining a presence in capercaillie areas around the village during nesting and breeding season in order to advise people and report any illegal activity.

 Capercaillie are protected under UK and European law.
 This means its an offence to knowingly disturb capercaillie whilst they're;

 - at or near a nest with eggs or young